liferay-design/liferay.design/README.md

-# Liferay.Design
+# Dossiera App

-This is the repository for Liferay.Design.com
+This is the repository for the Dossiera App.

 # Setup